-- A guide costs around 500 pesos (USD usd ), for up to 4 people
+- A guide costs around 500 pesos (USD ), for up to 4 people

 - What to bring: water, good walking shoes (like sneakers or hiking shoes), mosquito repellent, sun protection for when you walk up to the tower – other than that you will be in the shade among the trees for the majority of your walk.

-Thank you so much for make it through here.
-I hope you it was a useful reading for your next visit to the Coba’ ruins.
-I would be very happy to hear from you in the comments below and if you think this blog can be of any interest to your friends and acquaintances, feel free to share it on your favourite social.
+Thank you so much for making it through here.
+I hope it was useful for reading for your next visit to Coba’ ruins.
+I would be very happy to hear from you in the comments below and if you think this blog can be of any interest to your friends and acquaintances, feel free to share it on your favorite social.
 Till the next one … happy travels!

 If you prefer to join an organized tour you can choose among many options.
 There are in fact many tours that combine different destinations, for half days one full day.

 They almost always come with a guide which I find useful when you are visiting an historic place and in general to know about the local culture and society.

 GOING TO COBA’ BY CAR